MoonHighway/react-data/README.md

 # Managing Data in a React Application

 Thanks so much for being part of this workshop.
 I'm really glad that you're here.
+Below you'll find links for each section of the class.

 ## Outline